 A seven-judge Bench headed by Mukharji J ruled that the five-judge Bench in 1984 had curtailed Antulay’s right to use an appellate remedy by transferring the case to the Bombay HC.
 In his majority opinion, he ruled that the Supreme Court cannot confer jurisdiction on a High Court that was not constitutionally or statutorily conferred.

 In P.N.
 Dua v P. Shiv Shankar (1988), P. Shiv Shankar, Minister for Law, Justice and Company Affairs, delivered a speech where he said that anti-social elements and criminals have ‘found their heaven’ in the Supreme Court and benefited from the Court's decisions.
 He was charged under the Contempt of Courts Act, 1971.

 Mukharji J’s opinion circumscribed the scope of contempt of court.
 For these comments to amount to contempt they had to affect the ‘administration of justice'.
 He noted that if anti-social elements and criminals were benefiting from the Court’s decision this was due to statutory defects.
 Hence, these comments viewed from this ‘proper perspective do not affect the administration of justice and there was no reason to initiate contempt proceedings.

 In Charan Lal Sahu v Union of India (1989), the five-judge Bench led by Mukharji J upheld the validity of the Bhopal Gas Leak (Processing of Claims) Act, 1985.
-The Act gave the Government exclusive rights to represent the victims in court.
-It was argued that as the Government had permitted the establishment of factories without necessary safeguards they could not claim to represent victims affected by an accident in these factories.
+The Act gave the Government exclusive rights to represent the victims in Court.
+It was argued that since the Government had permitted the establishment of factories without necessary safeguards, they could not claim to represent victims affected by an accident in these factories.

 The Bench upheld the statute and allowed the Government to have the exclusive right to represent the victims.
-They concluded that the Government was supporting the victims who otherwise were unable to represent themselves.
+They concluded that the Government supported the victims who otherwise were unable to represent themselves.